matter-labs/l2-intro-pre-ethdenver/README.md

 However, if you don't have any GoerliETH, you can receive a small amount by using our [faucet](https://portal.zksync.io/faucet), which requires you to post a tweet as a way to verify your identity.

-On the other hand, here are a few other faucets that you can use:
+On the other hand, here are a few other faucets that you can use to get GoerLiETH, which then you can bridge to zkSync:

 - [Alchemy faucet](https://goerlifaucet.com/)
 - [PoW faucet](https://goerli-faucet.pk910.de/)